openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 reviews to recieve a grade.

 Learner A has recieved five peer reviews.
-This isn't enough to recieve a grade, but seven days after submitting, Flexible Peer Grading activates, and reduced the required peer reviews to 30% of the original ten, so now Learner A only needs three peer reviews.
-Since they have recieved at least that much, they will immediately recieve a grade.
+This isn't enough to recieve a grade, but seven days after submitting, Flexible Peer Grading activates and reduces the required peer reviews to 30% of the original ten.
+Now, Learner A only needs three peer reviews.
+Since they have recieved at least that many, they will immediately recieve a grade.

 Learner B has recieved only one peer review.
 This isn't enough for a grade, and seven days after submitting, Flexible Peer Grading also decreases Learner B's required peer reviews to three.
 Learner B then recieves a second review.
 This still isn't enough.
-As soon as they recieve their third peer review, they finally have enough and immediately recieve a grade.
+As soon as they recieve their third peer review, however, they finally have enough peer reviews and immediately recieve a grade.

 .. note:: Fexible Peer Grading will never reduce the number of required peer reviews below 1, but it will bring the number to 1.
 That means if a learner has not recieved any peer reviews after seven days, the